 A screen is displayed containing logical board numbers and other data associated with the driver.
 Note the logical board number you want.
-2 Enter the following at the server console prompt:

-SHUTDOWN NETWORK INTERFACE board_number | board_name

-Specify either the logical board number or the board name.
+SHUTDOWN NETWORK INTERFACE board\number | board\name Specify either the logical board number or the board name.

 3 To restart the logical board, enter the following at the server console prompt: